moorepants/dissertation/systemidentification.rst

 is possible to evaluate the same loops' frequency responses in an effort to understand how the rider chooses the gains.

-:ref:`Figure 25 <figAllDeltaDeltac>` shows the frequency response of the closed inner most loop for particular speed bin.
-The theory presented in [Hess2012]_ and Chapter :ref:`control` postulates that the rider chooses a gain such that the damping ratio of the high frequency neuromuscular around 10 rad/s and about gives about a 10 db peak (:math:`\zeta=0.15`). :ref:`Figure 25
-<figAllDeltaDeltac>` shows that there may be a more heavily damped
-neuromuscular peak, but the large variability in the lower frequencies indicates that the rider's choice is not so constant.
+:ref:`Figure 13.25<figAllDeltaDeltac>` shows the frequency response of the closed inner most loop for particular speed bin.
+The theory presented in [Hess2012]_ and Chapter :ref:`control` postulates that the rider chooses a gain such that the damping ratio of the high frequency neuromuscular around 10 rad/s and about gives about a 10 db peak (:math:`\zeta=0.15`). :ref:`Figure 13.25<figAllDeltaDeltac>` shows that there may be a more heavily damped neuromuscular peak, but the large variability in the lower frequencies indicates that the rider's choice is not so constant.
 This may be explained by the fact that it is more critical for the roll rate loop to exhibit the